mozilla/addons-server/tests/ui/README.md

 3. Open your favorite VNC viewer and type in, or paste that address.
 4. The password is ```secret```.
 5. The viewer should open a window with a Ubuntu logo.
-If that happens you are connected to the ```selenium-firefox``` image and if you start the test, you should see a firefox window open and the tests running.
+If that happens you are connected to the ```selenium-firefox``` image and if you start the test, you should see a Firefox window open and the tests running.

 ### Firefox setup

-The preferences used to setup firefox are here:
+The preferences used to setup Firefox are here:
 ```sh
     firefox_options.set_preference(
         'extensions.install.requireBuiltInCerts', False)